Euler angles: Chained rotations equivalence

 Any target orientation can be reached, starting from a known reference orientation, using a specific sequence of intrinsic rotations, whose magnitudes are the Euler angles of the target orientation.
 This example uses the z-x′-z″ sequence.

 Euler angles can be defined by elemental geometry or by composition of rotations (i.e. chained rotations).
 The geometrical definition demonstrates that three consecutive elemental rotations (rotations about the axes of a coordinate system) are always sufficient to reach any target frame.

-The three elemental rotations may be extrinsic (rotations about the axes xyz of the original coordinate system, which is assumed to remain motionless), or intrinsic (rotations about the axes of the rotating coordinate system XYZ, solidary with the moving body, which changes its orientation with respect to the extrinsic frame after each elemental rotation).
+The three elemental rotations may be extrinsic (rotations about the axes x, y, z of the original coordinate system, which is assumed to remain motionless), or intrinsic (rotations about the axes of the rotating coordinate system X, Y, Z, solidary with the moving body, which changes its orientation with respect to the extrinsic frame after each elemental rotation).

 In the sections below, an axis designation with a prime mark superscript (e.g., z″) denotes the new axis after an elemental rotation.

-Euler angles are typically denoted as α, β, γ, or ψ, θ, φ.
+Euler angles are typically denoted as α, β, γ, or φ, θ, ψ, respectively.
 Different authors may use different sets of rotation axes to define Euler angles, or different names for the same angles.
 Therefore, any discussion employing Euler angles should always be preceded by their definition.

 Without considering the possibility of using two different conventions for the definition of the rotation axes (intrinsic or extrinsic), there exist twelve possible sequences of rotation axes, divided in two groups: